auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ***NOTE:*** It's important to use a unique stream name when using the RTSP server.
 Ensure you replace `your-output-name` above with a name of your choosing before moving forward.

 ### Setup an RTSP Video Player
 Finally, make sure you have a video player available to watch your output stream.
-We recommend using [VLC.](https://www.videolan.org/) Launche the video player and make sure you can run a test RTSP stream.
-You can use one of our test streams to verify this step.
+We recommend using [VLC.](https://www.videolan.org/) Launch the video player and make sure you can run a test RTSP stream.
 You may use any of the test streams listed [here](#test-rtsp-streams) to verify this.

 ***NOTE:*** In VLC you can paste one of the streams above  `Media->Open Network Stream...` and press `Play`.